minidoge/minidoge/README.md

 Copyright (c) 2009-2013 Bitcoin Developers
 Copyright (c) 2011-2013 Litecoin Developers

-What is Litecoin?
+What is the coin?
 ----------------

-Litecoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+The coin is the lite version of the Bitcoin using the scrypt as the proof-of-work algorithm.
- - 2.5 minute block targets
+ - 2.5 minute until it blocks targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy seperated in the halves and distributed through the 840k blocks (~4 sessions)
- - ~84 million total coins
+ - ~4 million total the coins, forevers.

-The rest is the same as Bitcoin.
+The rest of the same as the Bitcoin.
+Wow.
- - 50 coins per block
+ - Except different.
+Many less.
+0.5 Per Block.
- - 2016 blocks to retarget difficulty
+ - 2016 year release the retarget difficulty community.
+Many struggle.

-For more information, as well as an immediately useable, binary version of the Litecoin client sofware, see http://www.litecoin.org.
+For more information, as well as an immediately useable memes of the coin client sofware haven, see http://the coin

 License
 -------